nofarYunger/whatsapp-clone/README.md

 # WhatsApp-clone
 WhatsApp clone - focused on pixel-perfect design and making the app aesthetic. support both desktop and mobile scenarios.
-The app design is based on my personal devices (ASUS ZenBook windows 11 and PocoPhone F1 Xiaomi) and may not be similar to other devices and operating systems.
+The app design is based on my personal devices (laptop:ASUS ZenBook windows 11 and phone: PocoPhone F1 Xiaomi) and may not be similar to other devices and operating systems, like ios.
-## This app is designed only and at the moment doesn't support several users and saves data to a database.
+###### This app is designed only and at the moment doesn't support several users and saves data to a database.

+## Demo
+check out my demo [here](https://optimistic-heisenberg-7871bb.netlify.app/)

 ## Tech/framework used for client
 ##### Built with